pixelballoon/spineimporter/README.md

 Instructions
 ----

-1. Place the exported json anywhere within your Unity assets directory
+1. Export a json file from spine, and place it anywhere within your Unity assets directory
 2. Place all images that the animation requires in a folder named 'images' alongside it
-3. Right click on the json within the project window
+3. Right click on the json within the project window, and click "Spine/Import" in the context menu
-4. Drag prefab into scene
+4. Drag the created prefab into scene
+5. Open the native Unity Animator window and use that as you would any animation created within Unity
-5. Done!
+6. Done!

 If you want to change the skin, simply change the text in the 'active skin' field and hit Refresh